raghavendra-hegde/skillUp-React-moivescollection/README.md

 # This a sample project with React router
-Oncec the application is started list of top rated movies are fetched and are movie posters are displayed on screen ON click to any poster details of the movies like Name, tagline, budget and overview are shown
+Once the application is started list of top rated movies are fetched and are movie posters are displayed on screen ON click to any poster details of the movies like Name, tagline, budget and overview are shown

 Learning React router basics was the agenda of this project